 Management training in partnership with the Indiana Hospital Association

 For more than 35 years, IU Executive Education has partnered with the Indiana Hospital Association to conduct the IHA Management Institute, specifically designed for managers in health care organizations.

-The 10-course program lasts approximately six months and is currently being held virtually via some online pre-work followed by a live, two-hour interactive Zoom session.
+The 10-course program lasts approximately seven months, with one to two courses held each month on Tuesdays.
 Participants who successfully complete nine of the 10 courses will qualify for the Health Care Manager Certificate.

 Who should attend?